zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-Departments-from-ConnectWise-REST-Interface.md

 ### Output File
 _Required_
-The name of the file to export the invoices to.
+The name of the file to export the departments to.

 ### References To Fetch
 _Optional_
 The exported data may include fields which reference other records in ConnectWise.
 If you specify the reference field names here, and the task will fetch the related records and include them in the exported data.
 The supported fields are listed below:

-* status
-* company
-* billToCompany
-* shipToCompany
-* billingSite
-* shippingSite
-* billingTerms
-* taxCode
-* currency
+* This task does not return any references that can be fetched

 ### References To Fetch Page Size
 _Required_